italiancpp/yahtzee/README.md

 This is the codebase for the workshop "C++ from '90 to '14"

+### For Visual Studio users ###

+If you use Visual Studio 2012 or 2013, you can find prebuilt solutions here: https://github.com/italiancpp/yahtzee/tree/master/VS.

 ### Prerequisites ###

 * [CMake] for every O.S.